nhoffman/bioy/README.rst

 ============

 * Python 2.7.x
-* Tested on Linux and OS X.
+* Tested on Ubuntu and OS X.

 execution